-At Clipstone Brook we recognise that reading is not only the gateway to knowledge but the empowerment to independent, deeper learning.
+At Clipstone Brook we recognise that reading is not only the gateway to knowledge but the empowerment for independent, deeper learning.
 Therefore, reading is a main focus for our school and is threaded through our curriculum to ensure application of skills and acquisition of knowledge.
 It is important to us to foster a love of reading; be it fiction or non-fiction books, comics, magazines, newspapers, online books or blogs.
 Children are read to daily in our dedicated story-time, which enables them to immerse themselves in the fantasy worlds of high quality texts.
 They hear how stories should be read with expression, intonation and passion.
 Library skills are taught in all classes and the children enjoy making full use of our well stocked library in the school.

 What does reading look like in Early Years (Nursery and Reception)?